 South African children and young people will have access to quality, performing arts especially designed for them, contributing to a more empathic, engaged and creative society.

 We build the sector of theatre for young audiences in South Africa through supporting and developing the artists, empowering education through the performing arts, creating strategies for access to the arts, and advocating for the role of the arts as an essential right of every child and young person.

-To read the final report about Cradle of Creativity 2017, go here.
+To read the final report for Cradle of Creativity 2017, go here.